20 Nov When is the best time to go surfing in Central America?

 “The real rainy season’’ aka the most intense period of the rainy season.
 Either we avoid it, or we take full advantage of it!
 It’s often during this time of the year that the best surfers travel to Central America.
 The waves are more powerful and there is hardly anyone in the water.
 Advanced surfers usually prefer to sacrifice their tan for intense surf session with less crowd in the water.
 But 3 weeks without the sun can be a bit intense.
 Also, a little advice: bring your earplugs because heavy rain will make the rivers in the agricultural areas spills a lot of dirt in the water and an ear infection is never pleasant.
 We recommend 2 brands: Mack’s * earplugs (disposable and affordable – it’s a silicone that molds to your ear) and Surf Ears “(several sizes available, expensive, but good for the pros- let the sound pass but blocks the water) So be warned!
 Personally, we are not in operation during these months of the year because the waves and the weather are not optimal to give surf lessons.

-Anyone you will meet that has spent time in Central America will have an opinion on when and where to go.
+Anyone you will meet that has spent some time in Central America will have an opinion on when and where to go.
+It’s almost impossible to perfectly predict the weather with the climate changes nowadays.
+For example, we received a big swell (like we would normally get in July) in February each year for the last 2 years in the south of Costa Rica.
+There is also more swell in March than before.
+The patterns are changing a bit.
 So, another good advice some may give you is to choose a region or a spot that offers multiple options of waves.
 Depending on swell, wind directions & waves size you will have a better chance of finding the desired conditions for your comfort level and objectives.
 It’s fair to say that it’s difficult to predict what mother nature is going to bring when booking a surf trip.
 There is one thing for sure though; surfing is always a good time.
 If you feel like joining one of our surf expeditions to have a good surf technique foundation, knowledge & safe practice, you can check our 2018 surf travel calendar.

 See you in the water!